gwenbiophys/NaiveDynamics.jl/docs/src/devdiary.md

 5. Profiling the Zen 4 machine gives odd results, where reduction of the per thread neighbor list takes 1100 ticks and 50% execution time for the SIMD method, while only taking 300 ticks and 10% time on the leaf traversal method.
 On my system, reduction takes 1500 ticks at 3% execution time for SIMD and 220 ticks for scalar.
 I implemented a reduction method based on CellListMap.jl's `reduce_lists` function to ssee if this was a problem they had already solved.
 And, perhaps I implemented it wrong, but it just takes Julia a long time to allocate an array of ~50 000 12 byte elements, apparently.

 And wow, this implementation works wonders.
 We now spend more time with the scalar evaluation, `d2 < threshold` sixteen times in a row , than with calculating the squared distance between 16 pairs of 3D points.
 It is hard to fully realize the speed because of the hybrid vector and scalar method.
+However, my best slapdash fully vectorized version using `SIMD.jl` was 100% slower in `@btime` than the hybrid method, and maybe 30% slower letting `@time` evaluate a loop of build_traverse 10000 times.
+And in the `@time` loop, the hybrid vector method was only slightly faster than the full scalar method.

+# 4 April, 2025 - we need better bench testing
+## what is the issue
+To develop my methods recently, I have been using isolated minimum functioning tests measured by `@btime`, analyzing 'if I shape the code like this, is it more than 10 ns faster?'
+This method is useful potentially at the lowest level to gauge the latency of work between two methods.
+But it is really inconsistent at the nanosecond scale and the seconds scale.
+And `@btime` rarely gives similar result to `@profview` of a function evaluated a thousand or more times, or to `@time` or `@b` from ChairmarkTools.jl.
+It does feel that my tools are indefinitely dishonest about their own precision, and I need to own that.

+### some steps forward
+We need a benchmarking suite that
+1. validates runtime precision several times throughout test runs
+2. validates correctness on every evaluation
+3. state a standard error that I declared is as accurate as possible
+4. the most deviation seems to come from Press Play to Press Play, and that deviation must be controlled and accounted for, to the best of my ability
+5. reason with Press Play to Press Play values, stating "oh hey, we expect this test under these conditions to go like this, but it went like this"
+6. evaluates performance of the input functions across a variety of test conditions

+So, if a benchmark run could
+1. print and store labeled graphs with standard error
+2. Error for correctness issues
+3. Make supplementary statements if performance is weird
+4. Test the code as it would reasonably be used in context.

+###
+the last point is quite important.
+I am nearly certain that a simulation with the fully vectorized method would outperform the hybrid method, unless Julian for-loops auto vectorize more intelligently than my crumpled up SIMD.jl code.
+Particularly from a data reuse policy, the fully vectorized method only needs to save the per thread vectors in order to have a fully enabled data reuse policy.
+The hybrid method is a couple steps behind in this regard.

+I think a keen idea would be to integrate my neighbor search into Molly.jl on CPU to provide a much richer testing ground than I currently have.
+At least, my simulations I remember became wildly unstable when any force was introduced.
+And testing a neighbor search routine without any forces does not sound like in context use of the code.